-Published in Criminal Law on September 2, 2022.
+Published in Criminal Law by Chris Eskew on September 2, 2022.

 All drug offenses are serious, but drug trafficking charges are some of the most severe.
 When most people hear the word trafficking, they think of large-scale drug operations across the southern border of the United States and Mexico.
 However, drug trafficking occurs within the confines of the country across state lines.